Dear Whitby peeps (and wonderful people of the world)

 There’ll be some minor bouts of action during the waiting period for permissions to be granted.
 I’m hoping that repairs to the door and windows can be achieved but the replacement or repair of internal features will need to be put on hold for the official consent.

-Give the boys and girls a wave if you see them as you pass.
+Give George a wave if you see him as you pass.

 I’ve more to tell you but it’ll be towards the end of next week.